-XCOM: Chimera Squad made its surprise debut this week.
-It's a city-scale take on the XCOM fantasy, set years beyond the events of XCOM 2.
+XCOM: Chimera Squad is a city-scale take on the XCOM fantasy, set years beyond the events of XCOM 2.
 I had fun playing this one for our XCOM: Chimera Squad review, and I'd like to pass on a few tips I wish I had known before I started my campaign.

 Deploy field teams early